munificent/journal/asset/post/2008-04-08-whats-the-opposite-of-nullable.md

 because value types can implement interfaces too, and you can't compare a value type to `null`.
 If you can figure out a way around this, holler.

-**Edit:** as Brad points out below, this does work with interfaces… sort of.
+**Edit:** as Brad points out below, this does work with interfaces... sort of.
 The limitation is that implicit conversion operators don't work with them.
 The actual wrapping and `null` checks are fine.
 It's just that to use it with an interface, you have to do:

 ```csharp
 SomeMethod(new NotNull(myInterfaceFoo));